 The scope opportunities developed for the project are primarily for specific risk reduction to accomplish the construction project but also includes items that will address the stretch goals identified in the Science requirements document.

-There are 16 identified areas where the baseline plan can be extended at a total cost of $23.0M.
+There are 14 identified areas where the baseline plan can be extended at a total cost of ~$20.8M.
 The following tables provide details of the opportunity items.